buzzm/WebF3/README.md

 ```
 addr (string)           listen addr (default: localhost BUT if you want other machines to connect, specify "0.0.0.0"
 port (int)              Port upon which to listen (default 7778)

-sslPEMKeyFile (string)  Path to file in PEM format containing a concatenation of private key and the full cert chain; automatically enables SSL to permit https access to this service
+sslKeyCertChainFile (string)  Path to file in PEM format containing a concatenation of private key and the full cert chain; automatically enables SSL to permit https access to this service

+sslKeyFile (string)  Path to file in PEM format containing just the private key; must be used with sslCertChainFile arg
+sslCertChainFile (string)  Path to file in PEM format just the full cert chain but no private key; must be used with sslKeyFile arg

 cors (string)           URI or *.
 If set, server will set Access-Control-Allow-Origin header to this value upon return

 Example:
 websvc = WebF.WebF({"port": 8080,
-       	            "sslPEMKeyFile": theFile,
+       	            "sslKeyCertChainFile": theFile,
                     "cors":'*'})
 ```